A Diffusion Process Perspective on Posterior Contraction Rates for Parameters: Additional examples

+for a known link function of the form $g$.
+In the analysis given here, we study the family $g(t) = t^{p}$ for some $p \geq 2$ given.
+The special case $p = 2$ leads to an idealized instance of the problem of noisy phase retrieval.

+We assume moreover that the additive noise variables $\{\epsilon_i\}_{i=1}^\numobs$ are i.i.d. and standard Gaussian, whereas the covariate vectors $\{X_{i}\})_{i=1}^\numobs$ are also i.i.d., independent of the noise, and standard multivariate Gaussian.
+Conditioning on $X_{i}$ and $\theta$, we have

-The main goal of this section is to study the posterior convergence rate of $\theta$ around $\thetastar$ given the data.
-To do that, we assume the prior function $\prior$ satisfies the Assumptions A and B and follow the framework in the Bayesian logistic regression case.
-In particular, we first study the structure of the sample log-likelihood function around the true parameter $\thetastar$.
-Then we establish the uniform perturbation bound between the population and sample log-likelihood functions.
+Moreover, we endow the parameter space $\real^d$ with a prior function $\prior$ that satisfies the Assumptions~\ref{item:smooth_population_condition} and~\ref{item:smooth_log_prior}.
+As in the previous example, we first study the structure of the sample log-likelihood function around the true parameter $\thetastar$, and then we establish a uniform perturbation bound between the population and sample log-likelihood functions.

 Given the Bayesian single index model~\eqref{eq:Bayes_single_index}, the sample log-likelihood function $\loglihoodind_{n}$ of the samples $Z_{1}^{n} = \{Z_{i}\}_{i = 1}^{n}$ admits the following form